Schema Management

 example, a column named

-in Supabase will be renamed todefaultValue
+defaultin Supabase will be renamed todefaultValuein SQLite.